 - You have recently hurt your eye, particularly if something has pierced it.

-Common causes of a red eye without pain, diseases related to red eyes:
+Common causes of the red-eye without pain, diseases related to red eyes:

 It is an infection that includes swelling and irritation of the conjunctiva.
 The conjunctiva is a thin, transparent membrane that lines the eyelid and rotates back to cover the white part of the eye.

 An infection of the conjunctiva irritates the blood vessels and causes them to swell.
-It is this inflammation that makes the white of the eyes look reddish or even a little pink.
+This inflammation makes the white of the eyes look reddish or even a little pink.

 Viruses cause up to 80 percent of all cases of conjunctivitis.
-The pink eye is frequent among school children and is very contagious.
+Pink eye is frequent among school children and is very contagious.

-People usually end up having pink eyes in both eyes because an infection can spread easily from one eye to another.
+People usually have pink eyes in both eyes because an infection can spread quickly from one eye to another.
 The signs and symptoms of conjunctivitis include:

 - Itchy eyes